LindaHrdinova/Linda-Hrdinov-/README.md

-- 👋 Hi, I’m @LilyEmilyHero
+- 👋 Hi, I’m Linda Hrdinová
 - 👀 I’m interested in creating, coloring book and games
-- 🌱 I’m currently learning Python, HTML, CSS, JS
+- 🌱 I’m currently learning HTML, CSS, JS (React, TypeScript) and SQL.
-- 📫 How to reach me on LinkedIn https://www.linkedin.com/in/linda-hrdinov%C3%A1-693733230
+- 📫 How to reach me on LinkedIn https://www.linkedin.com/in/linda-hrdinova/

 <!---
 LilyEmilyHero/LilyEmilyHero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.